Attempted assassination of Imran Khan: 2022 Azadi March-II

-Assassination attempt
+Attack

 On 3 November 2022, while Khan was giving a speech in Wazirabad, Punjab, to his supporters, shots were fired by a gunman at Khan's container-mounted-truck.
 According to an aide of Khan, the truck was fired at six times.
 A Khan supporter by the name of Ibtisam tried to tackle the gunman.

-Khan was shot in the shin and thigh on the right leg and was transferred to Shaukat Khanum Memorial Cancer Hospital and Research Centre in Lahore, where he is currently undergoing treatment.
+Khan was shot in the shin and thigh on the right leg and was transferred to Shaukat Khanum Memorial Cancer Hospital and Research Centre in Lahore, where he underwent treatment.
 His doctor, Faisal Sultan, said that X-rays and scans showed bullet fragments lodged in Khan's legs, and that his tibia was fractured.
-A leader of the Pakistan Tehreek-e-Insaf (PTI) said that his condition was stable.
+A leader of the PTI said that his condition was stable.
 In the hospital, Khan met Ibtisam, the person who tried to tackle the gunman.
 Khan gave Ibtisam his thanks and an autograph.

-In total, nine people were injured, including Khan and Senator Faisal Javed Khan, and one killed.
+In total, nine people were injured, including Khan and Senator Faisal Javed Khan, and one civilian was killed.

-Suspect
+Suspects

 The Punjab Police announced that they had arrested the gunman who had shot Khan, identifying him as Muhammad Naveed.
 In a video shared by the police, the suspect stated that he shot Khan as he was "spreading hatred and misleading the people", as well as making "blasphemous and anti-religion" remarks.
 He also stated that he was upset that Khan's march had been playing music and had been dancing during the Azaan.
 He added that he was acting on his own and only wanted to kill Khan.
-The video has been dismissed by Khan's allies as a "cover-up".
+The video was dismissed by Khan's allies as a "cover-up".
 The Punjab Police on 5 November stated that Naveed was a drug addict and the veracity of his statements was questionable.

+On 26 April 2025, Naveed was convicted and sentenced to life imprisonment for carrying out the attack.

+Other arrests

 Two other suspects were later arrested and identified as Waqas and Faisal Butt.
 The two were accused of providing an unlicensed pistol to Naveed for the attack, as well as selling other pistols and bullets to him for Rs.
 20,000.
+Two PML-N activists named Mudassir Nazir and Ahsan Ali were arrested for their social media posts in January 2023, along with Tayyab Butt who was accused of helping Naveed obtain the pistol.